pjeanjean/sle2019-artifact/README.md

 When starting the modeling workbench, the first instance of the GEMOC Studio might complain about the class `org.eclipse.jgit.lfs.BuiltinLFS` not being found.
 This is a currently known issue of the Studio, and it has nothing to do with our artifact and does not impact it, so this can be safely ignored.

+### Issues with CCSL engine plugin

+Error messages concerning the plugin `org.eclipse.gemoc.execution.concurrent.ccsljavaengine.ui` might appear inside the modelling workbench.
+This plug-in is not used by the artifact at all, this issue is related to the GEMOC Studio and doesn't impact the process.

+### Language selector becomes unusable

+In the modeling workbench, the `DSL Shell` view provides a way to select and change the used REPL though the `Languages` menu.
+It should always be possible to load a new REPL, but sometimes the UI glitches and the language selector disappears.
+When this happens, you don't have to restart completely the GEMOC Studio, just close the `DSL Shell` component and open it again.